-Before the house was completed in 2004, Lorrie and Roger spent two years living in the small 1920s cottage originally center stage on the property.
+Before the house was completed, Lorrie and Roger spent two years living in the small 1920s cottage originally center stage on the property.
 Quite literally, they came to know their lot inside and out.
 They plotted the sun’s position through the year, spray-painted house footprints on the ground, and built temporary structures to work out how much space and volume their home would fill.
 From the outset, garden space took priority over house size—they chose to shave inches off the building for outdoor gain.

 At night, lighting unites house and garden.

 Bernard Trainor stood out from the small group of landscape designers they considered working with.
 “Bernard ‘got’ the need for consistency between house architecture and the garden," says Lorrie.
 And Trainor liked their style, too.
 “It’s fun to work with clients who really see making their garden as an exercise in space planning rather than a room to fill with a list of features,” he says.